microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-get-free-busy-schedule.md

    - The requested user’s calendar settings allow the signed-in user to view subject lines and locations
    - The requested user’s calendar is shared with the signed-in user

 These conditions apply regardless of whether the signed-in user is an administrator in the organization.
-The requested user can control in Outlook how much event information is displayed or returned, both in Outlook and in an app calling **getSchedule**.
+The requested user has control over the event data returned.

 ## Time zone representation
 By default, the start and end times of the returned schedule items are represented in UTC.
 You can use a `Prefer` header to specify a time zone appropriate for your app.
 As an example: